eldoyle/PythonIntro/_episodes/03-variables.md

 ~~~
 {: .output}

-## Types of variables (ints, floats, strings)
+### Different types of variables store different types of data

 Python lets us make different “types” of variables.
-So far you have seen ints (short for integers, numbers without decimal points) and floats (floating point numbers, numbers with decimal points).
-Python also allows you to make variables that are strings (strings of text, very useful in Biology when dealing with sequence data) and other types of variables that we will introduce you to later.
+So far you have seen ints (short for integers, numbers without decimal
+points) and floats (floating point numbers, numbers with decimal points).
+Python also allows you to make variables that are
+strings (strings of text, very useful in Biology when dealing with sequence data) and other types of variables that we will
+introduce you to later.

 ~~~
 name = 'Erin'